code-saturne/code_saturne/INSTALL.md

 `install_saturne.py` works in 2 or more passes.

-* on the first run, the script attemts to detect some tools, and generates a first `setup` configuration file;
+* on the first run, the script attempts to detect some tools, and generates a first `setup` configuration file;
 * The `setup` file should be checked and modified according to need;
 * on subsequent runs, libraries are downloaded and built, and code_saturne